-July was the mid of winter in Australia, she longed for December when the sun would burn you down and people would flock to the beaches in hundreds to wallow, surf and swim in the salty waters that stung your eyes red, but summer she loved despite its harshness.
+July was the mid of winter in Australia, she longed for December when the sun would burn you down and people would flock to the beaches by tens and hundreds to wallow, surf and swim in the salty waters that stung your eyes red, but summer she loved despite its harshness.
 It had a merriness about it that was contagious in the whole continent.

 Roshni swerved her car out of the driveway and zoomed right toward the Woolong crescent exit, weekdays were always the same for her.
 A senior executive at an Event Management firm, she had come to Australia ten years ago now she was an Australian by heart if not by birth, she loved everything about the country, she was a permanent resident here and was awaiting her citizenship.